You’ve got to fight for your right to party.

 2. Be wary of media manipulation of reality.

 We’re saturated with media depictions of how happy, healthy, successful people are supposed to act and what they’re supposed to look like.
 It’s all bogus.
 You won’t find happiness trying to manipulate your body into looking like a supermodel.
-Not even supermodels look like supermodels without the help of an army of stylists and Photoshop experts.
+Supermodels don’t even look like supermodels without the help of an army of stylists and Photoshop experts.

 Trust your instincts about what feels right for you and your body.
 Feel good about yourself.